scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     nava-jaladhara-kānti madana-mohana vana-mālī smera-mukha gopī-prāṇadhana

 Krishna possesses the loveliness of a fresh rain cloud in the Autumn sky.
 He is the bewilderer of Cupid, always garlanded with fresh forest flowers.
-His face is like a full-blown lotus flower of sweet smiles and laugh- ter.
+His face is like a full-blown lotus flower of sweet smiles and laughter.
 He is the wealth of the lives of all the young maidens in Vraja.

 #### 12

     tri-bhaṅgī muralī-dhara jāmuna-nāgara rādhā-kuṇḍa-raṅga-netā rasera sāgara

 He possesses a beautiful three-fold bending form and holds a flute known as Muralī.
-He is the lover of the Yamunā River, the director of all the amorous love sports at Rādhā Kuṇḍa, and He is the ocean of devotional mel- lows.
+He is the lover of the Yamunā River, the director of all the amorous love sports at Rādhā Kuṇḍa, and He is the ocean of devotional mellows.

 #### 13